Knife Maker's Mark for Jay Fisher Knives

 Hollywood makes the unreasonable easy.

-Another seldom considered factor in this idea of mounting a knife sheath on the back vertically is the harness.
-Yes, I do mean harness, because that is what is required to keep everything in position, particularly if it is a large knife.
+Another seldom considered factor in this idea of mounting a knife sheath in the middle of the back vertically is the harness.
+Yes, I do mean harness, because that is what is required to keep everything in position, particularly if it is a large knife or short sword.
 Take a look at firearm holsters that are designed to carry firearms under the armpits at the side.
 These can be complicated affairs and it should make you wonder why you don't see harnesses for firearms mounting in the middle of the back.
 Sure, you'll see them designed for belt wear, but not high and above the belt.
 Consider that the tactical knife is physically larger and longer, and add the dimensions of length, width, and thickness of the sheath.
 A harness will have to be made that will stop the knife from moving around, so will have to have straps that go up over the shoulder (or both shoulders) and have anti-rotation straps around the chest to keep the whole arrangement stable.
 Add to that the huge adjustment range needed to match a variety of fits and individuals, and the whole affair can be complicated and expensive.

 I can make any type of wear accessory, but first consider all the options.
 The leather or kydex and aluminum cross-draw sheath arrangement may be the answer, as the sheath can be seen, and it only takes one hand insert or remove.
 Or take a lesson from the military or law enforcement professionals who need a variety of wear options and positions for a variety of critical gear.
 They've developed systems for this, and my tactical combat sheaths fit these systems.
 If you're wearing a PALS arrangement on MOLLE, IIFS, ILBE, IOTV, or MTV body armor systems, the tactical combat knife can be mounted in a variety of ways, but up-front or to-the-side is usually best.
+My hybrid tension-lock sheath accommodates a variety of wear options, but won't fit every knife design, and must be custom made for each project and application.

 See the detailed page on concealed knife carry on this site at this link.